What Is State Unemployment Insurance Tax?

-Generally, only employees who are laid off or lose available work qualify for unemployment benefits.
-Workers who voluntarily quit or are fired for misconduct typically don't receive benefits unless their situation meets specific state conditions.
-If you believe a former employee's unemployment claim is ineligible, your company can challenge the claim through your state's unemployment agency.
+Generally, only employees who are laid off or lose available work qualify for benefits.
+Workers who quit voluntarily or are fired for misconduct typically don’t receive them, though some states make exceptions.
+If you think a former employee’s claim is ineligible, you can challenge it through your state’s unemployment agency.

 What’s the Difference Between FUTA and SUI Tax?

-The U.S. unemployment insurance system is funded at both the federal and state levels through two separate taxes: FUTA and SUI.
+The U.S. unemployment insurance system is funded at two levels: federal (FUTA) and state (SUI).
+They’re separate taxes with separate filings.

 Federal Unemployment Tax (FUTA)

 Under the Federal Unemployment Tax Act, employers pay 6% on the first $7,000 each employee earns annually.
-This $7,000 threshold—called the taxable wage base—has remained unchanged since 1983.
+That $7,000 threshold (the “taxable wage base”) hasn’t changed since 1983.

-The good news: employers who pay SUI taxes in full and on time typically receive a 5.4% credit against their FUTA obligation, reducing the effective FUTA rate to just 0.6% (or $42 per employee).
+The good news: if you pay your SUI taxes in full and on time, you typically get a 5.4% credit against FUTA.
+That drops the effective rate to just 0.6%, or about $42 per employee per year.

 2025–2026 FUTA Credit Reductions

-Connecticut and New York paid off their federal loans by November 10, 2025, avoiding credit reductions for the 2025 tax year.
-New York employers will see approximately $100 in savings per employee in 2026 as a result.
+- Connecticut and New York paid off their federal loans by November 10, 2025, so they avoided credit reductions entirely.
+New York employers save roughly $100 per employee in 2026 as a result.

 State Unemployment Insurance Tax (SUI)

-In addition to FUTA, employers pay SUI taxes to their state.
-State tax rates vary significantly (from 0% to over 15%) based on your industry, business history, and state regulations.
-Each state also sets its own taxable wage base, which ranges from $7,000 (matching FUTA) to over $78,000.
+On top of FUTA, you pay SUI taxes to each state where your employees work.
+State tax rates vary widely (from 0% to over 15%) depending on your industry, claims history, and state regulations.
+Each state also sets its own taxable wage base, ranging from $7,000 to over $78,000.

-If your startup pays FUTA taxes, you'll likely also pay SUI taxes.
+If your startup pays FUTA taxes, you almost certainly owe SUI taxes too.
 According to the IRS, state unemployment taxes apply to companies that meet at least one of these conditions:

-- Hire one or more employees who work 20 or more different weeks in the current or previous year
+- You hired one or more employees who worked in 20 or more different weeks in the current or previous year

-- Pay at least $1,500 in wages in any calendar quarter during the current or previous year
+- You paid at least $1,500 in wages in any calendar quarter during the current or previous year

 In nearly all states, employers are solely responsible for SUI contributions.
-However, employees in Alaska, New Jersey, and Pennsylvania must also make SUI contributions, which are withheld from their paychecks.
+The three exceptions are Alaska, New Jersey, and Pennsylvania, where employees also contribute a small amount through payroll deductions.

-Certain organizations are generally exempt from SUI taxes, including:
+Some organizations are generally exempt from SUI taxes:

 - Government employers